 Landing pages are essential for a bunch of different reasons — from boosting your conversions to giving you a better insight into your target audience.
 Let’s explore these a little bit.

 In our own campaigns, we often see conversion rates ranging between 20-30%, however, the results vary depending on the type of traffic we drive to our landing pages.
-Cold traffic coming from paid advertising campaigns will naturally convert less likely than visitors coming from your email campaigns or private social media group.
+Cold traffic coming from paid advertising campaigns will usually convert less likely than visitors coming from your email campaigns or private social media group.

 3. They help you run your marketing campaigns faster